ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ndiis-
-Irious. ijie vr&#x27;qous and enterprising pnr­
-1* To ibis parly
-&amp;-■ should aspire In belong.
--Jy fin at once make up ids mind 10 be
-J® king Man.
-Having chosen his &lt;&gt;c­
-don, let him give himself to it with
-patient, untiring attention, resolved to rise
-and excel in it.
-If placed in discourag­
-ing circumstances, let him remember die
-adage of Cicero, Diligenlia omnia vincit.
-Many a dark morning has been succeed-

-fwl

-ed by a bright day.
-Our worthiest and
-best men have been formed amid difficul­
-ties and trials.
-Let t o young man ever
-succumb to difficulties, or shrink from
-toil.—[Docl.
-Hawes.]
 The World is Agreeable.
 This is an agreeable world after all.
 II
 we would only bring ourselves to look at